Princess Rym Ali

-Princess Rym al-Ali (née Rym Brahimi; born 1969) is the Algerian wife of Prince Ali bin Hussein of Jordan, whom she married on 7 September 2004.
+Princess Rym Ali (née Rym Brahimi; born 1969) is the Algerian wife of Prince Ali bin Hussein of Jordan, whom she married on 7 September 2004.
+She is a former journalist.

 Early life

 She is the daughter of Lakhdar Brahimi, former Algerian Minister for Foreign Affairs and senior UN official, and Mila Bacic, who is of half-Croatian and half-Armenian descent.
-She was raised in Great Britain and Algeria, and was educated in France and the United States.
+She was raised in the United Kingdom and Algeria, and was educated in France and the United States.